 Given the heavy spray, a beautiful single or double rainbow often appears in front of this iconic waterfall.

 TIP: If you photograph sunrise or sunset, walk up the hill and capture the waterfall’s profile with the lovely light.

 Admiring the punk rocker Icelandic horses

 As you are driving throughout Iceland, you will see gorgeous Icelandic horses in a variety of colors.
 40 different colors and 100 variations exist.

 With their manes stylishly falling over their eyes, they always seem to be coyly peeking out.
-Running over as soon as you approach, they are easy to photograph.
-Capturing the interaction between mother and foals is adorable.
+Hoping for a treat, the horses typically run over as soon as you approach.
+However, it’s best not to feed them.

 To preserve Icelandic horse genes and minimize disease introduction, exported Icelandic horses can never return.
 And, no horses can be imported to Iceland.
 Most horses have four gaits (walk, trot, cantor, gallop).
 Icelandic horses have two additional gaits, the tolt and flying pace.

 Spend a day exploring Iceland’s capital Reykjavik.
 The Hallgrimskirkja Church, which resembles Iceland’s unique basalt columns, is interesting.
 Housing a beautiful pipe organ and uniquely shaped ceilings, it’s worth checking out.